Christof93/SciKGTeX/README.md

 In the rendered sentence the content of the annotation (0.06) will be invisible.
 Since it is not rendered, it does not matter where in the document we put the command.

 ### Referring to Entities
-Instead of using natural language to represent objects, we usually prefer URIs which uniquely identify objects in the Semantic Web.
+Instead of using natural language to represent objects, we usually prefer URIs which uniquely identify resources in the Semantic Web.
 If we want to assign a URI as a property, we can use the `\ORKGuri{}` command inside an annotation.

 ```latex
 \documentclass{article}